ganrad/oci-ai-services/oci-ai-ad-async/README.md

       ![alt tag](./images/section-2-2-1.png)

       In the **Create job** wizard, enter the following details.
+      - **Compartment:** OCI Compartment Name.
+Leave the default value as is.
       - (Optional) **Name:** Name for the Async job
       - (Optional) **Description:** Brief description of the job
-      - Model: Select the anomaly detection model which you created in the *Univariate* AD tutorial
+      - **Model:** Select the anomaly detection model which you created in the *Univariate* AD tutorial
       - **Input request:** Select *Object store* from the drop-down control.
 Alternatively, you can also select *Inline* from the drop-down control.
+In this latter case, you can detect anomalies in an inference data set by selecting the corresponding data file from your local workstation.
       - **Input bucket:** Select the OCI Object Store Bucket in which you have saved the inference data set.
 In case you selected *Inline* for **Input request**, then click on **Select File** to choose an inference data set (file) saved on your local workstation.
 For the purpose of this tutorial, we will select the inference file saved in OCI Object Store.
       - **Inference data:** Select the Inference data set (file) which you saved to OCI Object Store Bucket in Step 1 (above).
       - **Output bucket:** Select the OCI Object Store Bucket where you want the service to save anomaly detection results.